-The latter two functions are fairly self-explanatory, as they largely address your exit from a trade.
-However, the special function initialize and special function start are somewhat of a different story.
-Through this part of the coding process you can retrieve the value of your chosen indicators, address trading logic specified within the header, and address current orders and signals.
-The special function part of the code is what obtains the indicator value, before using it to cycle through the other active processes.
+The latter two functions are fairly self-explanatory, addressing your exit from a trade.
+However, the special function initialize and special function start are a different story.
+Through this part of the coding process, you can retrieve the value of your chosen indicators, address trading logic specified within the header, and address current orders and signals.
+The special function part of the code is what obtains the indicator value before using it to cycle through the other active processes.

-Purchasing an EA from the Metaquotes App Store
+Purchasing an EA from the MetaQuotes App Store

 How to Install an EA

-Step 1 – Transferring Files
+Step 1: Transferring Files

 After you’ve downloaded or created an EA, note the save location on your computer/device.
-From there, look for the MetaTrader4 folder, which is usually found within a computer’s C: drive.
+From there, look for the MetaTrader4 folder, which is usually found within a computer’s C drive.
 Take the original EA files and paste them into the “Experts” folder, agreeing to any admin permission request should it appear.

-Step 2 – Installing the EA
+Step 2: Installing the EA

-Step 3 – Adjusting the Settings
+Step 3: Adjusting the Settings

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.